RemoteMetering/geteventstore-promise/README.md

 Any MetaData to be saved in the event as a JSON object.

 ##### options (optional)
-Any options to be specified (as documented in GetEventStore documentation).
+Any options to be specified (as documented in GetEvent Store documentation).
 Default is simply *ExpectedVersion = -2*.

 #### Example